artscorestudio/website-bundle/Resources/doc/index.md

     resource: "@ASFWebsiteBundle/Resources/config/routing/routing.yml"
 ```

+### Step 4 : Extend the bundle for entities

+If you want to use entities provides by this bundle, see [ASFWebsiteBundle entities][12].

 ### Next Steps

 Now you have completed the basic installation and configuration of the ASFWebsiteBundle, you are ready to learn about more advanced features and usages of the bundle.